About prostate cancer

 Diagnosis

-Most common conventional treatments for prostate cancer include:
+The conventional treatments for prostate cancer encompass various approaches, including:

 Surgery

-Radical (open) prostatectomy.
-A radical prostatectomy is the surgical removal of the entire prostate and the seminal vesicles
+• Radical (Open) Prostatectomy: This involves the surgical removal of the entire prostate along with the seminal vesicles.

-Bilateral orchiectomy.
-Bilateral orchiectomy is the surgical removal of both testicles.
+• Bilateral Orchiectomy: This procedure involves the surgical removal of both testicles.

-Brachytherapy, or internal radiation therapy, is the insertion of radioactive sources directly into the prostate.
+• Brachytherapy: This internal radiation therapy involves inserting radioactive sources directly into the prostate.

 Chemotherapy